 I Can for Kids is a local organization driven by local champions making a direct impact in our community.
 We are not a huge national organization.
-We are a grassroots movement mobilizing to help feed hungry kids all summer long.
+We are a grassroots movement mobilizing to help feed hungry kids.

-Every donation stays in Calgary, helping thousands of kids in more than 50 communities across the city get the nutritional support they need to learn, play and grow over the summer break.
+Every donation stays in Calgary, helping thousands of kids in more than 50 communities across the city get the nutritional support they need to learn, play and grow during the summer break from school.

 We work for impact.

 I Can for Kids is locally founded, locally funded, and locally focused.
 Our kids-first, partner-powered model ensures every dollar donated goes further and goes where it is needed, feeding thousands of hungry kids in our community every summer.
 All kids deserve hope today and a chance for a better tomorrow.

 In 2019, we supported over 24,000 kids.
 Donors can be confident that funds entrusted to I Can for Kids will impact thousands of young lives every year.
 We have been able to do this through the generosity of our funders, and due to our fiscal responsibility.

 We are diligent in sourcing donated food, warehouse space, professional services, advertising, and other key resources to keep our administration costs low and program impact high.
 Gift in kind product and services accounted for nearly 40% of our annual budget in 2019.